rohitshubham/big_data_1/assignment_1_801636/reports/Report.md

 ### CS-E4640 Big data platforms
 #### Rohit Raj - 801636
 ---
+## Part 1
 ### Design of the project

+This project was created to be write-intensive in nature and hence was designed with the use-case of low latency concurrent and distributed write operations.
 The Simple big data platform designed has 3 basic components:

 ### 1. Mysimbdp-coredms
 #### MongoDB: